bth-dipt-teaching/pa2588-devsecops-sca/README.md

 ## Enable SCA in your Pipeline

   4. In `.github/workflows/sca.yml`, uncomment the block labeled "Version 1" to enable Snyk.
-     * After the next successful run of the GitHub actions, you should now see security issues being reported.
+     * After the next successful run of the GitHub actions, under GitHub's "Security Tab", you should now see "Code Scanning Alerts" being reported.

-  5. In `requirements.txt`, uncomment the block labeled "Version 2" to pin a transitive dependency of the "requests" library to a newer version.
+  5. In `requirements.txt`, update the version of the "requests" library to a newer version (e.g. from `2.27.0` to `2.32.2` -- or whatever Snyk suggests as a current version).
-    * After the next successful run of the GitHub actions, you should now see fewer  security issues being reported.
+    * After the next successful run of the GitHub actions, you should now see fewer "Code Scanning Alerts" being reported.